Spring Ahead: Strategic Moves to Help you Bloom in the Toughest Season of the Year

 WHY SPRINGING AHEAD FEELS LIKE A STRUGGLE

 Seasonal shifts mess with the whole human operating system.
-You may notice these 3 things:
+You may notice RESTLESSNESS OR FATIGUE.

 When the days become longer in springtime, the body readjusts its hormone levels, releasing more endorphin, testosterone, and estrogen.
-This changeover puts a heavy strain on the body, which responds with a feeling of tiredness.
+This changeover puts a heavy strain on the body, which can respond with a feeling of tiredness.

-Like nature, you feel the pressure to grow, bloom, pivot—sometimes all at once.
+Like nature, we feel the pressure to grow, bloom or pivot - sometimes all at once.

 DIPS IN MOTIVATION and higher levels of resistance like procrastination and getting caught up in the minutiae of things.